korkemzharylkap/korkemzharylkap/README.md

 ## About Me

 - 🎓 I'm a Business Analytics student at Notre Dame.
+- 💻 I'm like making project that solve real-world problems
 - 💬 Feel free to reach out if you're interested in collaborating on something!

 ## Projects